Skip to content

 Curry powder has been around for centuries due to its unique flavor profile and ability to add depth to any dish when used correctly.

-Curry comes from India originally but now there are countless variations all over the world as people mix their own spices together or new cooks create original versions on top of traditional ones (such as curry fried rice).
+Curry comes from India originally but now there are countless variations all over the world as people mix their spices or new cooks create original versions on top of traditional ones (such as curry fried rice).

 It’s important not to use too much at first because some varieties have more heat than others so if you don’t want your mouth on fire then start slow!